THS Robotics

 -

-FIRST Tech Challenge robots are built using a TETRIX Robotics kit which is similar to an Erector Set.
+FIRST Tech Challenge robots are built using a Gobilda Robotics kit which is similar to an Erector Set.
 Additional parts as specified in the game manual can be used or fabricated.
 In their starting position, robots must fit into an 18” cube.
 The robot can expand to any size after the game starts.
 Robots are controlled remotely using one or two game controllers and two android devices.
 One phone on the robot and the other phone is connected to the controller(s).

 -